Hindu History

 Lord Vishnu - Hindu history

-The pre-historic period is the period when the art of writing was unknown to man and he led a primitive life.
-With the help of carbon dating and things found at the excavation sites, we can talk with confidence regarding the pre-historic period.
+The prehistoric period was when the art of writing was unknown to man, and he led a primitive life.
+We can confidently discuss the prehistoric period with the help of carbon dating and things found at the excavation sites.

-The period between the prehistoric and historic periods is known as the proto-historic period.
-The Indus Valley Civilization belongs to the proto-historic period.
+The period between the prehistoric and historic periods is known as the protohistoric period.
+The Indus Valley Civilization belongs to the protohistoric period.
 The Vedic period in India is also regarded as proto-historic because no written records have yet been discovered.
-The Vedic knowledge was imparted from ear to ear and was thus stored up in the memory and treasured up in the heart of meditation.
-A lot of research is needed to be done on the History of Hinduism yet.
+The Vedic knowledge was imparted from ear to ear and thus stored in memory and treasured in the heart of meditation.
+A lot of research needs to be done on the history of Hinduism.

 Hindu History before Indus Valley Civilization:

-This period is also known as the pre-history period where there was no concept of religion at all.
-We will still refer to them as Hindus in this article for the sake of convenience.
+This period is also known as the prehistory period, with no concept of religion at all.
+We will still refer to them as Hindus in this article for convenience.
 This period dates back to well before 10000 B.C.
-The Paleolithic men were the earliest inhabitants of India according to available evidence.
+The Paleolithic men were the earliest inhabitants of India, according to available evidence.

-Neolithic age lasted till about 4000 B.C.
-Neolithic people were more cultured and progressive than their precedents such as Paleolithic and Mesolithic people.
-Neolithic men used to bury as well as cremate dead bodies which resemble the cremation practice still followed by Hindus.
+The Neolithic age lasted till about 4000 B.C.
+Neolithic people were more cultured and progressive than their predecessors, such as the Paleolithic and Mesolithic.
+Neolithic men used to bury as well as cremate dead bodies, which resembles the cremation practice still followed by Hindus.
 Hunting and fishing were their main occupations.
-A large number of drawings showing stags, crocodiles, and other animals as well as hunters have been discovered from the various sites across India.
+Many drawings showing stags, crocodiles, other animals, and hunters have been discovered from various sites across India.
 They are believed to have worshipped ancestral spirits.
 Stone worship was a common practice.
-They also used to worship phallus which resembles Shiv Linga worship.
+They also used to worship a phallus, which resembles the Shiva Linga worship.
 Animal sacrifice was a common practice.
-They had an understanding of fire, pottery, agriculture, and domestication of animals.
-Some tribes of India like Gonds, Bhils, Satals, etc. are believed to have been from Neolithic people.
+They had an understanding of fire, pottery, agriculture, and the domestication of animals.
+Some tribes of India, like Gonds, Bhils, Satals, etc., are believed to have descended from Neolithic people.

 The Chalcolithic age lasted from 4000 B.C. to 2000 B.C.
-The Chalcolithic people are believed to have used the metal such as copper as weapon and accessories.
+The Chalcolithic people are believed to have used metal, such as copper, as weapons and accessories.
 They knew how to make swords and other weapons of metal.
-They were better at farming than their precedents.
+They were better at farming than their predecessors.

 Indus Valley Civilization:

-The discovery of Mohen-Jo-Daro and Harappa in the year 1922 gave rock-solid evidence to the world that Hindu culture is at least as old as that of Egypt Mesopotamia, etc. Before that, Indian history was not given very much importance.
+The discovery of Mohenjo-Daro and Harappa in 1922 gave rock-solid evidence to the world that Hindu culture is at least as old as that of Egypt, Mesopotamia, etc. Before that, Indian history was not given very much importance.

-The period of Indus Valley Civilization could be between 2500-3500 B.C. or even older.
+The period of the Indus Valley Civilization could be between 2500-3500 B.C. or even older.

-The Indus Valley Civilization was spread over approximately 840,000 square miles in the area covering Sind, Punjab, Kathiawar, and some other areas.
-The towns were very planned with modern amenities like dwelling houses, public buildings, public baths, irrigation and drainage systems, excellent water supply.
+The Indus Valley Civilization was spread over approximately 840,000 square miles, covering Sind, Punjab, Kathiawar, and other areas.
+The towns were planned with modern amenities, like dwelling houses, public buildings, public baths, irrigation and drainage systems, and an excellent water supply.

 The people during that time used to worship Devi, Shiva, Pashupati, Trimukha (three-headed god), and Yogisvara or Mahayogi.
-Besides that Yoni worship, animal worship, tree worship, fire worship, water worship, naga worship, and sun worship were common practices.
+Besides, standard practices include Yoni worship, animal worship, tree worship, fire worship, water worship, naga worship, and sun worship.
 People used to bury dead bodies.

 History of Hinduism during the Vedic period:

 The theory of Aryans invading India is controversial.
-Some historians believe that theory was propagated by the British in order to lessen the importance of Hindu culture and Vedas but most of the scholars believe that the original home of Aryans was Central Asia.
+Some historians believe that this theory was propagated by the British to lessen the importance of Hindu culture and the Vedas, but most scholars believe that the original home of Aryans was Central Asia.
 A lot of research needs to be done in this regard.
-Aryans expanded their reign to Afghanistan, Uttar Pradesh, and the basin of Ganges.
+Aryans expanded their reign to Afghanistan, Uttar Pradesh, and the Ganges basin.

-The Vedic period was perhaps the best period for Hindu Religion.
+The Vedic period was perhaps the best period for the Hindu Religion.
 During the Vedic period, there was no rigid caste system.
-The profession of the caste was not the criteria for getting married.
+The profession of the caste was not the criterion for getting married.
 Caste in the Vedic period meant only class.

-The above lines are from Rigveda (IX: 112)
+The above lines are from the Rigveda (IX: 112)

-There is mention of many Gods and Goddesses in Rig Veda which later developed into Vedic mythology.
-Vedic Hindus used to worship deities like Sun, Indra, Vayu, Varun, Agni, Plants, rivers, etc. With the advent of modern science now a day, it is believed that Vedas are science in encrypted forms.
-The concept of magnetism, the origin of the universe, solar winds, etc. are discussed in a mystical form.
+Many Gods and Goddesses are mentioned in the Rig Veda, which later developed into Vedic mythology.
+Vedic Hindus used to worship deities like the Sun, Indra, Vayu, Varun, Agni, Plants, rivers, etc. With the advent of modern science, nowadays, it is believed that the Vedas are science in encrypted forms.
+The concept of magnetism, the origin of the universe, solar winds, etc., are discussed mystically.

-Rigveda is the oldest scripture known to mankind still in use.
+Rigveda is the oldest scripture known to mankind and is still in use.

 History of Hinduism during the later Vedic period:

 Hinduism became a little bit complicated during this period.
-The caste system became more rigid with Brahmins getting more importance.
+The caste system became more rigid, with Brahmins becoming more important.
 The simple rituals became complicated.
 This resulted in the supremacy of Brahmin priests.
 The age of marriage was also lowered during this period.
-Aryans established 16 Mahajanpadas during this period.
+The Aryans established 16 Mahajanapadas during this period.
 Agriculture became the most important occupation.
-The society was clearly divided into four main castes.
+The society was divided into four main castes.
 Brahmins and Kshatriyas gain more importance than the remaining Varnas.
-Upanishads and other Vedic works of literature like Sriti and Smriti developed during this period.
+Upanishads and other Vedic literature, like Sriti and Smriti, developed during this period.
 Lord Shiva remained the most popular deity along with Prajapati.
 Lord Vishnu, Trimurthi, and other Vedic deities were also popular.

 The rise of Jainism and Buddhism:

-An increase in the rigidity of the caste system and supremacy of Brahmin priests gave rise to different agitations.
-Initially, caste was not decided by birth but by the quality but now Brahmins started the system of caste by birth.
-This naturally created tensions between Brahmins and people of other Varna.
+An increase in the rigidity of the caste system and the supremacy of Brahmin priests gave rise to different agitations.
+Initially, caste was not decided by birth, but by the quality, but now, Brahmins started the caste system by birth.
+This naturally created tensions between the Brahmins and the people of other Varnas.
 It is interesting to note that both Lord Mahavir and Gautam Buddha were warriors.
-They actually revolted against the tyranny of Brahmins.
+They actually revolted against the tyranny of the Brahmins.
 Buddhism helped to spread Indian culture beyond India to countries like Sri Lanka, China, Japan, etc. Buddhism became more popular than Jainism.

 Hindu History during the Pre-Mauryan period:

-Before the invasion of Alexander and the rule of the Maurya dynasty, most of India was captured by 16 Mahajanpadas.
+Before the invasion of Alexander and the rule of the Maurya dynasty, most of India was captured by 16 Mahajanapadas.
 Those were as follows:

 Anga, Magadha, Vriji, Kosala, Malla, Vatsa, Kuru, Panchala, Matsya, Surasena, Kasi, Avanti, Asmaka, Chedi, Gandhara, and Kamboja.
 These 16 states were big and powerful.

 Bimbisara became the king of Magadha in 543 B.C.
 He accepted the policy of expansion.
 It is said that he had 500 wives.
 He used those relations to expand his kingdom.
-He conquered the big kingdom of Anga.
-It is believed that he was a follower of Jain but he supported Buddhism also.
-It is believed that his son, Ajatsatru, killed him while Jains believe that he committed suicide out of fear that Ajatshatru would kill him (A movie Amrapali was made on the life of Ajatsatru).
+He conquered the prominent kingdom of Anga.
+He was believed to be a follower of Jainism but also supported Buddhism.
+It is believed that his son, Ajatsatru, killed him, while Jains believe that he committed suicide out of fear that Ajatsatru would kill him (A movie, Amrapali, was made on the life of Ajatsatru).
 In this era, Jainism and Buddhism were on the plus side.

-The original capital of Magadha was Rajgir but Ajatshatru built a new capital Pataliputra (Patna).
-Ajatshatru defeated the association of 36 republics called Vajji led by Lichchavis.
-Ajatshatru patronized Buddhism greatly.
-After a few generations, Magadha came under the rule of Mahapadma Nanda who was a son from a Shudra woman.
-This started the lines of Nandas who are supposed to be half-Shudras.
-His successor Dhanananda, one of the Nine Nandas, was a despotic ruler.
-He was the ruler of Magadha when Alexander invaded India at 327-326 B.C.
+The original capital of Magadha was Rajgir, but Ajatshatru built a new capital, Pataliputra (Patna).
+Ajatshatru defeated the association of 36 republics called Vajji, led by Lichchavis.
+Ajatshatru patronized Buddhism extensively.
+After a few generations, Magadha came under the rule of Mahapadma Nanda, a son of a Shudra woman.
+This started the lines of Nandas, who were supposed to be half-Shudras.
+His successor, Dhanananda, one of the Nine Nandas, was a despotic ruler.
+He was the ruler of Magadha when Alexander invaded India in 327-326 B.C.

 The Persian and Greek invasion of India:

 During 518-515 B.C.
 Northern Punjab was part of the Persian Empire.
-Persians adopted the princess of secularism and they did not force their culture upon Hindus.
+Persians adopted the principles of secularism and did not force their culture upon Hindus.

 Alexander’s Invasion of India:

-Alexander, the Great, was the son of the king of Macedon, Philip.
+Alexander the Great was the son of the king of Macedon, Philip.
 He invaded India during 327-326 B.C.
 After conquering the Persians, he advanced towards the East.
 He entered India through the Khyber Pass with an army of about 30,000 soldiers.
-He not only received no opposition but also was welcomed by Ambhi of Taxila.
+He not only received no opposition but was also welcomed by Ambhi of Taxila.
 He then defeated different small and big kingdoms of India like Astes, Porras, Kathaioi, and some hill tribes.
 But his journey was not easy.
-Stiff resistance was offered by Indians.
-This resulted in the refusal of his army to march further and hence he returned to Greece and died in two years after reaching there.
+Indians offered stiff resistance.
+This resulted in the refusal of his army to march further, and hence he returned to Greece and died two years after reaching there.
 His invasion created a beautiful fusion of Indian and Greek art.

-Mauryan Dynasty was founded by Chandragupta Maurya.
-Because of the inactivity of Dhana Nanda Arya Chanakya was upset with him.
-Therefore, Dhana Nanda expelled his out of the Magadha Empire.
-With the help of Chandragupta, Arya Chanakya built the groups of rebellions and started revolting in the areas which Alexander had conquered.
-After the death of Alexander, the hold of Greek became weakened and the patriotic army of Chandragupta Maurya became more powerful.
+Chandragupta Maurya founded the Mauryan Dynasty.
+Because of Dhana Nanda’s inactivity, Arya Chanakya was upset with him.
+Therefore, Dhana Nanda expelled him from the Magadha Empire.
+With the help of Chandragupta, Arya Chanakya built groups of rebels and started revolting in the areas Alexander had conquered.
+After the death of Alexander, the hold of the Greeks weakened, and the patriotic army of Chandragupta Maurya became more powerful.
 He defeated the Greeks and then conquered states and kingdoms in North India.
-Then, he attacked Magadha and killed Dhana Nanda who was a despotic ruler.
+Then, he attacked Magadha and killed Dhana Nanda, a despotic ruler.
 Thus, he established the Mauryan Dynasty in Magadha.

-Chandragupta adopted a policy of expansion and brought different North Indian kingdoms under his rule.
-He penetrated into South India also.
-Chandragupta Maurya was succeeded by Bindusara who was an able king.
+Chandragupta adopted an expansion policy and brought different North Indian kingdoms under his rule.
+He penetrated South India also.
+Chandragupta Maurya was succeeded by Bindusara, who was an able king.
 After his death, Ashoka became the king of the Mauryan Dynasty.
 During the war of Kalinga, Ashoka had to kill 100,000 soldiers of Kalinga and capture 150,000 soldiers.
-This violence changed his mind to renounce any further wars.
-He came closer to Buddhism and accepted Buddhism.
+This violence changed his mind and made him decide to renounce any further wars.
+He came closer to Buddhism and accepted it.

-Chandragupta was the follower of Jainism and his successor, Ashoka was the follower of Buddhism but they both were very secular and allowed everybody to enjoy their religion.
-Most of the people in India at that time were Hindus only and they continued to worship different gods like Vishnu, Shiva, Kubera, Skanda, Laxmi, etc.
+Chandragupta was a follower of Jainism, and his successor, Ashoka, was a follower of Buddhism.
+However, they were both very secular and allowed everybody to enjoy their religion.
+Most people in India at that time were Hindus only and continued to worship different gods like Vishnu, Shiva, Kubera, Skanda, Laxmi, etc.

 Brihatratha, the last king of the Mauryan dynasty, was killed by Pushyamitra Sunga in 185 B.C.
 The Sunga dynasty ruled for the next 112 years.
 Then, the last king of the Sunga dynasty, Devabhut, was killed by his minister Vasudev Kanva.
-The Kanva dynasty came to an end after 45 years when Satavahanas defeated the last Kanva king but Satavahanas did not establish their rule in the north.
+The Kanva dynasty ended 45 years after Satavahanas defeated the last Kanva king, but Satavahanas did not establish their rule in the north.

-Buddhism and Jainism declined during this period as Sunga and Kanva dynasty patronized Brahminism.
-During this period of transition, foreign tribes like Sakas, Parthians, and the Kushanas established their presence in some parts of North India.
-During the post-Mauryan period the famous books like Manavdharma Sastra, Charaksamhita, Rasaratnakar, Arthashastra were composed.
-Out of six main philosophical streams, Nyaya, Vaisheshika, and Samkhya were written during this period.
+Buddhism and Jainism declined during this period as the Sunga and Kanva dynasties patronized Brahminism.
+During this transition period, foreign tribes like the Sakas, Parthians, and the Kushanas established their presence in some parts of North India.
+During the post-Mauryan period, famous books like Manavdharma Sastra, Charaksamhita, Rasaratnakar, and Arthashastra were composed.
+Of the six main philosophical streams, Nyaya, Vaisheshika, and Samkhya were written during this period.

-After the fall of the Mauryan empire, many small kingdoms came into existence.
+After the fall of the Mauryan Empire, many small kingdoms came into existence.
 The Satavahanas were the most powerful amongst them.
 They established their power from Sanchi in the north, Konkan in the south, and the sea in the west and east.
 They believed to have ruled for about 450 years (235 B.C. to 215 A.D.).
-During their reign, the caste system was prevalent though it was not very rigid.
+The caste system was prevalent during their reign, though it was not rigid.
 Inter-caste marriages were common.
-The women also enjoyed high status in the society.
-The Satavahanas followed Vedic religion and performed Vedic sacrifices.
+The women also enjoyed high status in society.
+The Satavahanas followed the Vedic religion and performed Vedic sacrifices.
 The famous deities included Indra, Sun, Moon, Vishnu, Krishna, Shiva, Ganesha, and Pashupati.
 They also patronized Buddhism and Jainism and supported them wholeheartedly.

 Gupta Dynasty:

 Guptas were the rulers of Magadha.
-Following were the kings of the Gupta Dynasty:
+The following were the kings of the Gupta Dynasty:

 1. Chandragupta I (319-335 A.D.)